Type 1 diabetes develops when the body can no longer produce sufficient insulin, the hormone needed for cells to convert glucose to energy.

 Trial End and Follow Up

 The last child was randomized to the study in February 2007.
-All children will be observed until

-performance, and this board also determines if significant results appear with respect to disease or signs of impending disease.
+performance to determine, among other things, if significant results appear with respect to disease or signs of impending disease.
 This

 is the largest